Pfulcher26/QM_CSS_Lesson/README.md

 ## Live Example

-Let's use [Tofugu](https://www.tofugu.com/) to understand how we can use query seletor to target different web page elements using CSS.
-Open the Developer Tools (right-click > Inspect or press F12), and try selecting different elements on the page.
+Let's use [Tofugu](https://www.tofugu.com/) to understand how we can use `querySelector` to target different web page elements using CSS.
+Open the Developer Tools (right-click > Inspect or press F12, or press `Command + Option + J` on Mac), and try selecting different elements on the page.
 Observe how CSS selectors are used to target elements for styling and structure.

 ---